Overview

 NPV = ฮฃ [Cash Flow in Period n / (1 + Discount Rate)^n] โ Initial Investment, summed across all periods

 This is the standard discounted cash flow (DCF) approach.
-The accuracy of NPV depends entirely on the quality of the cash flow projections and the appropriateness of the chosen discount rate โ both are estimates, which is why sensitivity analysis across a range of assumptions is standard practice rather than relying on a single calculation.
+The accuracy of NPV depends entirely on the quality of the cash flow projections and the appropriateness of the chosen discount rate, and since both are estimates, running a sensitivity analysis across a range of assumptions is standard practice rather than trusting a single calculation.

 Key Terms